 Fraunhofer IIS / EAS

-Fraunhofer IIS is one of the most important industrial applied research facilities for the development of microelectronic systems.
-More than 100 employees design reliable microchips and complex electronic systems in leading-edge semiconductor technologies and develop corresponding design methods in the Division Engineering of Adaptive Systems EAS in Dresden.
-Further research areas are the development of intelligent sensor systems, data analytics and new approaches for distributed control.
+Fraunhofer IIS is one of the most important industrial research facilities for developing microelectronic systems.
+In the Division Engineering of Adaptive Systems (EAS) in Dresden, more than 100 employees design reliable microchips and complex electronic systems using cutting-edge semiconductor technologies, and develop corresponding design methods.
+Other research areas include the development of intelligent sensor systems, data analytics, and new approaches to distributed control.

 Visit Fraunhofer IIS/EAS